 The NASM study guide that I have on this page is a great place to start while studying for the National Academy of sports medicine exam.

-That being said, this study guide does not really pinpoint exactly what you need to study in order to pass the NASM exam.
-It basically goes over everything, but in general, is slightly disorganized compared to other high-grade study guides out there.
+That being said, this study guide does not pinpoint exactly what you must study to pass the NASM exam.
+It basically goes over everything but generally is slightly disorganized compared to other high-grade study guides.

-If you want a study guide that points out exactly what is needed to pass the exam, I suggest checking out the Trainer Academy study guide.
+If you want a study guide that outlines exactly what is needed to pass the exam, I suggest checking out the Trainer Academy study guide.

 Check out my review on Trainer Academy right here.